electerious/Lychee/docs/FAQ.md

 #### What do I need to run Lychee on my server?
 To run Lychee, everything you need is a web-server with PHP 5.3 or later and a MySQL-Database.

-#### I can't upload multiple photos at once
+#### I can't upload photos
-If you experience problems uploading large amounts of photos, you might want to change the PHP parameters in `.htaccess` (if you are using the PHP Apache module) or in `.user.ini` (if you are using PHP >= 5.3 with CGI or FastCGI).
+If you experience problems uploading large photos, you might want to change the PHP parameters in `.htaccess` (if you are using the PHP Apache module) or in `.user.ini` (if you are using PHP >= 5.3 with CGI or FastCGI).
 If possible, change these settings directly in your `php.ini`.
 We recommend to increase the values of the following properties:

 	max_execution_time = 200